josh-collinsworth/joco-sveltekit/src/lib/content/posts/enjoyed-in-2024.md

 My wife and I were regular CrossFitters before our son was born, but between his infancy and then Covid, suddenly, five years had gone by without either of us ever going back to a gym.
 But now that our son is in school, we actually have the freedom to leave the house at the same time again, and have been using our local community center to get back in the swing of a regular fitness routine.

 Honestly, it feels like it's done a lot more for my mental health than my physical health (although I'm definitely in better shape, too), but it's great to be back.
 I'm always surprised to learn how strongly my physical health is correlated with my mental health.
 My workouts aren't nearly as intense as they once were (my old PR's remain well beyond my current reach, at least for the foreseeable future), but that's fine.
 Turns out I'm basically just a sophisticated Labrador; I need exercise to feel good, and so getting back to a gym has been a bright spot in my year.

+### Playing NYT games (with my wife)

+I started getting into crosswords this year, really for the first time ever.
+I'm not an expert yet (the harder puzzles still take me an hour or more, and at least a few Googles), but I've upped my game significantly, and can usually handle the first few days of the week quickly and without assistance.
+(I can also appreciate the cleverness of the themes and clues.)

+Meanwhile, my wife and I have gotten in the habit of playing _Connections_ and _Strands_ together every day, which has been a fun thing to connect over (and, occasionally, compete in).
+Playing games with your partner is underrated.

+### Quina

+Look, I made [the Quina app](https://quina.app) (even if I didn't invent the underlying game), so maybe this is a weird one.
+But I actually love playing the daily word.

+Wordle is most people's preference of daily word game, and it's ok, but I find it mostly too easy (or sometimes, hard for the wrong reasons).
+I find Quina much more interesting; there's a lot more strategy and deduction involved when the game tells you what letters are correct, and how many are in the right position—but _not_ which letters are which.
+(My longest daily streak is 74, incidentally.)

 ### Chappell Roan